General Terms and Conditions for Bachelor’s study programme

 2.4.
 Extraordinary termination of the contract

 The right to extraordinary termination for good cause remains unaffected.
-Important reasons on the part of the participant entitling him:her to extraordinary termination exist in particular in the event of appropriately proven unexpected occurrence of unemployment, life-threatening illnesses and the death of the participant.
+Important reasons on the part of the participant entitling him:her to extraordinary termination exist, in particular, in the event of appropriately proven unexpected occurrence of unemployment, life-threatening illnesses and the death of the participant.
 A change of programme, relocation, failed exams, financial or family reasons do not generally justify extraordinary termination.
-If, after the conclusion of the contract, the admission to the programme expires, is revoked or withdrawn, the participant may terminate the contract without notice within two weeks.

-On the part of IU, important reasons entitling the IU to extraordinary termination may exist, in particular in case of programme fees not paid on time, violations of the study and examination regulations of IU International University of Applied Sciences, in case of criminal acts of the participant to the detriment of IU, if the participant does not meet all the admission requirements for the selected programme and/or cannot provide evidence of these in the required form in accordance with the AZE or if it is foreseeable that a necessary (re)accreditation or approval of a programme will not be granted.
+On the part of IU, important reasons entitling the IU to extraordinary termination may exist, in particular, in case of programme fees not paid on time, violations of the study and examination regulations of IU International University of Applied Sciences, in case of criminal acts of the participant to the detriment of IU or if it is foreseeable that a necessary (re)accreditation or approval of a programme will not be granted.

 2.5.
 Failure to pass necessary examinations

-In the event that the participant ultimately fails to pass the examination required for successful completion of the programme, this contract shall end without the need for termination upon final failure.
+In the event that the participant ultimately fails to pass an examination required for successful completion of the programme, this contract shall end without the need for termination upon the announcement of the final failure.
 In this case, the participant will be excluded from the programme.

 3. Progamme fees